Best road bike shoes reviewed for 2025

 - Straps are quite old school

-The Motion is the cheapest shoe on test and also in Bont’s range.
+The Motion is one of the cheapest shoe on test and also in Bont’s range.
 So what’s missing?

 First up, there’s no heat-mouldable chassis like you’ll find on Bont’s other shoes.
 And there are just three Velcro straps supplied to tension the shoe, which is acceptable at this price point but just don’t work as well as dials.